ljcooke/dotfiles/macos/README.md

 `Inky Grey.terminal` is a dark theme for the native Terminal app.

-To install the theme, open the Preferences window in Terminal and select the Profiles tab.
-Select the gear icon and then Import.
+Open this file to install it in Terminal.
+Afterwards, open the Preferences window, select the theme in the Profiles tab, and select Default.

 ## Xcode